Enhancing Business Continuity with the Digital Operational Resilience Act

 Who Needs to Comply with the DORA Act?

-DORA Act’s Implications for Financial Entities
+DORA’s Implications for Financial Entities

 The implementation of DORA will undoubtedly present challenges, particularly for smaller institutions that may lack the resources of their larger counterparts.
 However, it also offers an opportunity to strengthen defenses, improve incident response mechanisms, and foster a culture of continuous improvement and resilience.

-The Cybersecurity Veteran’s Perspective
+A Cybersecurity Veteran’s Perspective

 Looking ahead, we anticipate that DORA will drive innovation in cybersecurity practices and technologies.
 As financial institutions work to comply with DORA’s requirements, we are likely to see an increase in the adoption of advanced cybersecurity and cyber resilience practices, processes, and solutions.

-Practical Steps Towards Compliance
+Practical Steps Toward Compliance

 Veeam as Part of the Solution